-Settled by Chinese Nationalists of the Anti Communist movement known as the Kuomintang, these soldiers made their way out of Yunnan province in China to Burma.
+Settled by Chinese Nationalists of the Anti Communist movement known as the Kuomintang, soldiers made their way out of Yunnan province in China to Burma (Myanmar today) after the Chinese civil war in 1949.

-They were eventually forced out of Myanmar and made their way to Northern Thailand where they were granted citizenship by the Thai Government.
+They were eventually forced out of Myanmar and made their way to Northern Thailand om 1961 where they were granted citizenship by the Thai Government.
+In exchange, they fought for Thailand until 1982 to help them fight communism in Thailand’s north.

 Taken over by the warlord Kun Sha, Doi Mae Salong was caught in the middle of the opium trade for several years.